Tales from our fabulous honeymoon in Moorea and Bora Bora in the French Polynesia

-I can’t believe how quickly time goes by and to how many places I have been to since my fantastic honeymoon.
+I can’t believe how quickly time goes by and to how many places I have been to since our fantastic honeymoon in Moorea and Bora Bora in the French Polynesia.
 Being a special occasion, we decided (another) amazing trip would fit the bill, and why not around the world for a couple of weeks or so?

 From Lisbon, where we got married, we flew via London and Bangkok, to Sydney, where we stayed for 4 days.
 The definite highlight?
 Our 10-day stay in French Polynesia, where we visited 3 islands – Tahiti, Moorea and Bora Bora.